Compact objects in Python

 baseline = measure("tuple", fields)

-161 bytes.
-Let’s use it as a baseline for further comparison.
+153 bytes.
+We'll use that as a baseline for further comparison.

 Dataclasses vs named tuples